-1 red balloon and 1 blue balloon (do not inflate)

-- 1. Create the "arms" of this model by taping the cardboard strips together, making a joint that will bend like your elbow joint.
+- 2 strips of cardboard, 3 × 6 inches - 4 paper clips - tape - hole punch - 1 red balloon and 1 blue balloon (do not inflate) - 1.
+Create the "arms" of the model by taping the cardboard strips together, making a joint that will bend like your elbow.
 One strip represents your upper arm, and the other strip represents your lower arm.
 You can even trace your hand and tape it to the end of the lower arm. - 2.
 Punch a hole in each cardboard strip to create "muscle insertion points."
-The hole for the "lower arm" cardboard strip will be 1.5 inches from the taped "joint."
-In the other "upper arm" cardboard strip, make another hole 1.5 inches from the top edge (imagine this like your shoulder joint). - 3.
+The hole for the "lower arm" cardboard strip will be 1.5 inches from the taped joint.
+In the other "upper arm" cardboard strip, make another hole 1.5 inches from the top edge (imagine this to be like your shoulder). - 3.
 Pierce the ends of each balloon with the paper clips, so there is a paper clip attached to both ends of each balloon.
 Attach the red balloon on one side of the "upper arm," with one paper clip slipped in the hole at the "shoulder" end.
 Stretch the balloon across the taped "elbow," so the second paper clip can insert in the hole in the "lower arm."
 Flip the cardboard over to attach the blue balloon on the opposite side of the red balloon in the same way. - 4.
 Play with the muscle model, and bend the "arm" at the "elbow."
 Notice that when you do this, the red balloon becomes shorter, or contracts, while the blue balloon stretches out, or relaxes.
 The red balloon represents how the biceps works, and the blue balloon shows how the triceps works with it.
 Feel how your muscles contract when you move and bend your own arm!